rob450-soccer/RCSSServerMJ/doc/source/user/simulation_server.rst

 The simulation server exposes a network interface to all agents on TCP port 60000 by default.

 When an agent connects to the server, the agent must first send an :ref:`initialization request <agent-protocol_init-request>` message.
-After successfull initialization, the server continuously sends perception messages (one message per simulation cycle) to the agent representing the output of the agent's perceptors.
+After successful initialization, the server continuously sends perception messages (one message per simulation cycle) to the agent representing the output of the agent's perceptors.
 Detailed information about the perceptor message format can be found in the :ref:`Agent Protocol <agent-protocol>` section.

-In response to these perceptor messages, the agent may manupulate the state of its robot model within the simulation by sending effector messages.
+In response to these perceptor messages, the agent may manipulate the state of its robot model within the simulation by sending effector messages.
 Effectors are translated to actuator commands (e.g. motor actions) by the simulation server and applied in the subsequent simulation cycle.
 Detailed information about the effector message format can again be found in the :ref:`Agent Protocol <agent-protocol>` section.